 The exam can be taken online using any computer or device with internet access and a web browser.
 RHIT does not itself directly maintain the test program and may not be able to fully resolve compatibility issues with the wide variety of browsers, smart phones or other internet devices.
 Allow about 20 to 30 minutes to take the test, although it may last considerably less than this.
 Do not use any dictionaries, books, on-line resources or other assistance when taking the test.
 If you do, your results will be inaccurate, placing you into a Spanish class that is far too hard for you.

 The link for the test website is: http://webcape.byuhtrsc.org/nwcregister.php?acct=rose-hulman.
 You will need a password to take the test and can get it from from Professor Gardner.
 When you request the password, please indicate if you are a native Speaker of Spanish.
 (For the purposes of this exam, a native speaker is defined as someone who learned Spanish as their first language or concurrently with their first language and who is at least as proficient as the average person who speaks no other language but Spanish.
-This category may have some overlap with that of Heritage Speaker, which can be defined as someone who grew up in a household where one or more family members spoke Spanish frequently or exclusively, who understands and/or speaks Spanish based wholly or in part on having lived in this linguistic environment, and/or who may be to an extent bilingual as a result of living in this linguistic environment.)
+This category is distinct from that of Heritage Speaker, which can be defined as someone who learned Spanish at home as a child, but who never fully developed as a native speaker due to the influence of a dominant language, such as English, in which they became more competent.)

 [This page was last updated 8 June 2018.]